PRESUMPSCOT WATER TRAIL

 • Places to rent a kayak/canoe: Dundee Park (Windham), Shaw Park (Gorham).

-• Please note that rentals are seasonal and also may be affected by COVID restrictions/closures.
+• Please note that rentals are seasonal.
 Please call (see links above) to confirm rental availability.

 River Safety and Etiquette

-Remember and wear personal flotation devices (PFDs).
-Maine law requires children (10 years and under) to wear PFDs at all times.
+Remember your personal flotation device (PFD).
+Maine law requires children 10 years and under to wear a PFD at all times when in a boat.
 Adults must have one PFD per person readily available in the boat.

 Be mindful of additional hazards on the river, including: